Tala-Hodeib/SongTracker/README.md

 The <b>Result</b> of the search would include a <i>card</i> and a <i>map</i> to display the filtered result.
 <h5> Unfortunately, I ran out of time before being able to finish it all :disappointed: <h5>
 <h4> What's missing?
 <b>The functionality of buttons which allow the filter to work.
-Search, switch, Apply and Clear all are not functional at the moment and the website is not responsive but would definitely love to work on them and finish the features.<b>
+Search, switch, Apply and Clear all are not functional at the moment and the website is not responsive but would definitely love to work on them and finish the features.</b>
 </h4>
 <h3> <b> Library used :</b>
 <ul>
 <li>Material UI</li>
 </ul>
-</h4> <b> WHY? </b> .\
+</h4> <b> WHY?  </b> <br>
 Because when I saw the design I thought that almost all of the components look a lot like the Material UI ones.
-As well as I knew how flexible the components can be and how much it saves time to use it .\
+As well as I knew how flexible the components can be and how much it saves time to use it <br>
-I had 2 days just looking for a price range that looks as awesome as the one from the UI design, I have alll of Google first 3 pages of links marked purple :sweat_smile: </h4>
+I had 2 days just looking for a price range that looks as awesome as the one from the UI design, I have allll of Google first 3 pages of links marked purple :sweat_smile: </h4>

 <h3> Things I learned </h3>
 <h4>